-Let’s assume that you and your spouse have been going some rough past few months in your relationship.
-If it’s not one thing, it’s another when it comes to problems that you have been experiencing.
+Let's assume that you and your spouse have been going through some rough past few months in your relationship.
+If it's not one thing, it's another when it comes to problems you have been experiencing.
 Your finances have been in trouble since you lost your job.
-Your spouse won’t work with you on a budget.
-Your kids have been getting into trouble at school and you all can’t agree on what to do about it.
+Your spouse won't work with you on a budget.
+Your kids have been getting into trouble at school, and you all can't agree on what to do about it.
 On top of all that, your spouse has suspected that you are cheating on her with a woman from work.
-Not good times in your home and the end doesn’t seem to be anywhere near.
+Not good times in your home, and the end doesn't seem to be anywhere near.

-Without consulting with an attorney you leave the family house and move in with a friend.
-It’s all temporary, you tell yourself.
+Without consulting with an attorney, you leave the family house and move in with a friend.
+It's all temporary, you tell yourself.
 Maybe you could even talk to her new attorney and see if she would talk some sense into your wife.
-Nobody would want a couple to get divorced if it could avoided, right?
+Nobody would want a couple to get divorced if it could be avoided, right?
 Then you get another phone call from your wife telling you that a process server is on his way to the house where you are staying.
-She wanted to avoid serving you with the divorce papers at work so she provided her attorney with your current address.
+She wanted to avoid serving you with the divorce papers at work, so she provided her attorney with your current address.
 She tells you that you can expect the process server to be there in about twenty minutes.

 You have a decision to make.
 You can either accept the divorce papers and move towards a divorce sooner rather than later, or you can take some time to develop a game plan to save your marriage.
-You choose option two and out the door you go.
-You ask your friend to not answer the door for the process server.
+You choose option two, and out the door, you go.
+You ask your friend not to answer the door for the process server.
 You head out the door minutes before the process server arrives.
 The decision to avoid being served with divorce papers has been made.

-In today’s blog post from the Law Office of Bryan Fagan I would like to share with you some information on what it means to purposefully avoid being served with the divorce papers that have been filed against you by your spouse.
+In today's blog post from the Law Office of Bryan Fagan, I would like to share with you some information on what it means to purposefully avoid being served with the divorce papers that have been filed against you by your spouse.
 Does it even pay for you to do so?
-How long can you actually avoid being served?
-Can the divorce go on without you if you don’t participate in the lawsuit?
+How long can you avoid being served?
+Can the divorce go on without you if you don't participate in the lawsuit?

 What are you avoiding, anyways?

-What you are doing by avoiding service of the divorce papers is delaying the inevitable.
+What you are doing by avoiding the service of the divorce papers is delaying the inevitable.
 You can run to the ends of the earth and hide from society for the rest of your life.
-However, you will find that while you are hiding your spouse was likely able to get the divorce that she is seeking.
+However, you will find that while you are hiding, your spouse was likely able to get the divorce that she is seeking.
 Yes, divorces can be contentious.
-Yes, they can be completely unpleasant.
+Yes, they can be entirely unpleasant.
 Yes, they can even be expensive.
 However, it is best for you to participate rather than to sit on the sidelines.
-More on that later in today’s blog post.
+More on that later in today's blog post.